nishtha8248/story/story.md

-once upon a time there was a lion in the jungle .
+once upon a time there was a lion in the jungle .the hunter came and attaked the lion .the mouse dsaved it.they became friends. the end lol.